Documentation Guidelines

 Links

-When linking to other pages in the documentation, use a descriptive link name and relative links, e.g. learn more about [specific feature](specific-feature/README.md).
+When linking to other pages in the documentation, use a descriptive link name and relative links, e.g. learn more about [specific feature](specific-feature.md).
 This ensures the links are more useful for screen readers and search engines, and work across both the GitHub web UI as well as the built HTML docs site.
+When linking to the top level of a docs section that has its own folder, use a relative link to the folder itself (not its README.md); for example: see the [user guide](../user-guide/) for details.

 Images